TracksApp/tracksapp.github.io/source/development/index.markdown

 ## Reporting bugs and requesting features

-If you find a bug or have a bright idea for a feature, you can report the bug on our [bug tracker][2]).
-You can search and browse the tickets and comments without being logged in, but if you want to create a new ticket or comment on an existing one, you'll need to register for an account (use the link at the top of the bug tracker page).
-Once you have an account, visit the [Tracks Space][2], click on the 'Team' tab, and you should see a link at the top right of the page marked "Public Space | Join this space".
-Click the "Join this space" link, and you'll be added as a Tracks team member.
-You may find that you need to log out and then log in again after your initial registration to get the join link to work and not return a blank page.
-If you still have trouble, please email me (butshesagirl [at] rousette [dot] org [dot] uk) with your username and I'll add you manually to the team.
+If you find a bug or have a bright idea for a feature, you can report the bug on our [issue tracker][2].

 ## Getting the latest cutting edge version